 Akhushtal: the goddess of Childbirth

-Bacabs: the bacabs are the canopic gods, thought to be brothers, who, with upraised arms, supported the multilayered sky from their assigned positions at the four cardinal points of the compass.
+Bacabs - are the canopic gods, thought to be brothers, who, with upraised arms, supported the multilayered sky from their assigned positions at the four cardinal points of the compass.
 (The Bacabs may also have been four manifestations of a single deity.)
 The four brothers were probably the offspring of Itzamná, the supreme deity, and Ixchel, the goddess of weaving, medicine, and childbirth.
 Each Bacab presided over one year of the four-year cycle.
 The Maya expected the Muluc years to be the greatest years, because the god presiding over these years was the greatest of the Bacab gods.
-The four directions and their corresponding colours (east, red; north, white; west, black; south, yellow) played an important part in the Mayan religious and calendrical systems.
+The four directions and their corresponding colors (east, red; north, white; west, black; south, yellow) played an important part in the Mayan religious and calendrical systems.

 Mayan god of rain, especially important in the Yucatan region of Mexico where he was depicted in Classic times with protruding fangs, large round eyes, and a proboscis-like nose.
 In post-Classic Mayan and Toltec ruins, reclining figures known as the Chacs Mool are thought to represent the rain god.
 Following the Spanish conquest, the Chacs were associated with Christian saints and were often depicted on horseback.